EarthLink Internet in Arizona at a Glance

 EarthLink leverages partner fiber infrastructure across the Phoenix metropolitan area and Tucson, with CenturyLink and other local fiber partners providing the backbone.
 Fixed wireless extends service to suburban communities in the expanding East Valley and beyond.
 Because EarthLink operates as a reseller partnering with established infrastructure providers, coverage can change as new fiber deployments reach additional neighborhoods.

 The best way to confirm EarthLink availability at your specific Arizona address is to check by ZIP code on our availability tool.
-Service availability, plan options, and exact speeds can vary even within the same city, so an address-level check gives you the most accurate picture of what EarthLink can offer at your location.
+Service availability, plan options.
+Exact speeds can vary even within the same city, so an address-level check gives you the most accurate picture of what EarthLink can offer at your location.
 Competitors in Arizona include Cox Communications, CenturyLink, and T-Mobile Home Internet, so comparing options ensures you find the best fit for your needs and budget.

 EarthLink Arizona FAQ